 ENG 863 Writing and Teaching Writing.
 (3) II.
 Development of approaches for writing and teaching writing so that they may plan instruction to broaden K-16 students' writing skills and strategies.
 Designed for current and prospective elementary, middle school and high school, and postsecondary English teachers.
 (Counts toward MA, MAT, MAED, Extension Certificate.)
-Credit will not be awarded to students who have credit for ENG 805.
+Students who already have credit for ENG 805 will not receive credit for ENG 863.

 ENG 864 Reading and Teaching Nonfiction (3) A. Focus on approaches to teaching nonfiction (reading, interpreting, writing).
 Emphasis on working with range of text types, print and digital, appropriate to K-16 students.
-Designed for current and prospective educators interested in teaching informational, explanatory, and argumentative texts.
+Designed for current and prospective educators interested in teaching informational, explanatory and argumentative texts.
 (Counts toward MA, MAT, MAED, and Extension Certificate.)